McQuaid Medal for Distinguished Service

 - demonstrated commitment to the Catholic mission and goals of the University;

-- provided outstanding service to the University by doing exceptional work in their own position but also have served the larger University community and the wider non-University community;
+- provided outstanding service to the University by doing exceptional work in their own position but also have served the larger University community;

-- full-time employment at the University for no less than 20 years, as of December 31st of the prior year.
+- full-time employment at the University for no less than 15 years, as of December 31, 2020.

 Process for Awarding of McQuaid Medal